batyrkhan9/batyrkhan9/README.md

 - 👋 Hi, I’m batyrkhan
-- 👀 I’m interested in TWICE kpop group
+- 👀 I’m interested in TWICE kpop group and skiing
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me - 05Batya05 in Roblox
 - 😄 Pronouns: he/him